giorgoskaragian/A_Lang_Compiler/README.md

 # A_Lang_Compiler

-This is a compiler for a subject i had in University.
+This is a compiler for a sublanguage of C.

 Phase5 is a VM.